Lightning-AI/lit-llama/howto/finetune_adapter.md

 ```
 A good movie to watch on the weekend would be The Lion King, since it's a classic family film that everyone can enjoy...
 ```

+## Tune on your own dataset

+With only a few modifications, you can prepare and train on your own instruction dataset.

+1. Create a json file in which each row holds one instruction-response pair.
+   A row has an entry for 'instruction', 'input', and 'output', where 'input' is optional an can be the empty string if the instruction doesn't require a context.
+Below is an example json file:

+    ```
+    [
+        {
+            "instruction": "Arrange the given numbers in ascending order.",
+            "input": "2, 4, 0, 8, 3",
+            "output": "0, 2, 3, 4, 8"
+        },
+        ...
+    ]
+    ```

+2. Make a copy of `scripts/prepare_alpaca.py` and name it what you want:

+    ```bash
+    cp scripts/prepare_alpaca.py scripts/prepare_mydata.py
+    ```

+3. Modify `scripts/prepare_mydata.py` to read the json data file.
+4. Run the script to generate the preprocessed, tokenized train-val split:

+    ```bash
+    python scripts/prepare_mydata.py --destination_path data/mydata/
+    ```

+5. In `finetune_adapter.py`, set the `data_dir="data/mydata"` so the finetuning script can load your dataset.

 ## Troubleshooting